Keparoo/kepweb/README.md

 ## Under Construction

 - Explore JS line-clamp options to solve Safari compatibility issues
-- Write a Toast component
+- Write a toast component
 - Video filename project
 - Create a description page for each project
 - Create more project screenshots